Help support

 1776 "Father and I Went Down to Camp" -- probably the earliest American words written to the "Yankee Doodle" tune, printed as a broadside, and attributed to Edward Bangs, a student at Harvard College.
 It has been claimed that Dr. Richard Schukburgh (or Schakburg) wrote the first American words to "Yankee Doodle" near Albany, New York in 1755, but there is no proof of that claim.
 The composer of the "Yankee Doodle" tune is unknown but it is beleived to have been written in America in the 1750s or 1760s.

-1786 The Stoughton Musical Society was founded.
+1786 The Stoughton Musical Society was founded when 25 male singers were listed in a journal.
+Contrary to popular belief, neither Supply Belcher nor William Billings had any direct connection to forming this musical society.
 This is now the oldest choral society in the United States.

 1787 "The Grand Constitution", a ballad written about the U.S. Constitution is set to the English tune, "Heart of Oak."
-The Stoughton Musical Society's Constitution was written in October of 1787, just two weeks after the U.S. Constitution.
+This ballad was performed in 1987 for the bicentennial of the U.S. Constitution and also the Stoughton Musical Society's Constitution written in October of 1787, just two weeks after the U.S. Constitution.
 It is now the oldest constitution of any musical organization in the United States.

 1788 First secular music printed by a native born composer: Seven Songs for the Harpsichord or Forte Piano, by Francis Hopkinson.
 Actually there are eight songs and they are dedicated to George Washington.

-1789 Songs written in tribute to George Washington's Inauguration as First US President, including a an "Ode to the President of the United States" ironically set to the English tune, "God Save the King."
+1789 Songs written in tribute to George Washington's Inauguration as First US President, including an "Ode to the President of the United States (words by Samuel Low) and set to the English tune, "God Save the King."

-1790 First singing contest held in the United States between the choir of the First Parish Church in Dorchester and the male singers of the Stoughton Musical Society.
+1790 About this year the first known singing contest was held in the United States between the choir of the First Parish Church in Dorchester and the male singers of the Stoughton Musical Society.
 The Stoughton group won the contest after they sang Handel's "Hallelujah Chorus" from memory and without any instrumental accompaniment -- an impressive performance for its time.
+This famous chorus had been published in the U.S. for the first time in 1786.

 1791 First orchestral score published in America was the song, "The Death Song of an Indian Chief," composed by Hans Gram, who had emigrated from Denmark.
 This song was published in The Massachusetts Magazine, Vol. II (March 1791).